CalaisCalle/active-object/README.md

 ## Acknowledgements

-Just to quickly note: I stole the clang-format file from Jason Turner, and I use his template as a reference a lot of the time.
+Just to quickly note: I stole the clang-format file from Jason Turner, then modified it to suit me tbh.